 Loop in Your Landlord

 Once mold is detected in your rental, the first step is to notify your landlord.
 Utilize the means you know will work, whether this is email, text, or a phone call.
 In the waiting process, you’ll want to document the issue.
-Take photographs of the questionable areas and share them with your landlord.
+Take photographs of the problematic areas and share them with your landlord.
 If your landlord proves difficult to contact, consider sending a certified letter or providing a deadline for response.
 Written communication is best as a paper trail means documentation if the issue escalates to legal involvement.

 Take Care of Yourself

 A risk factor with mold is any detrimental effect it might have on your health or that of fellow roommates or family members.
 If you notice unusual or steady coughing, sneezing, persistent headaches, or other allergy-like symptoms, a doctor’s visit is in order.
-If you detect mold, a doctor’s visit is a good safety measure.
+If you detect mold, a doctor’s appointment is a good safety measure.

 Test It Out

 As indicated before, there are multiple types of mold that might be present.
 You should have your landlord coordinate an indoor air quality test.
-This will determine the mold type and further decisions can be made on how to be handle it.
+This will determine the mold type, and further decisions can be made on how to handle it.
 De-humidifying your home and sanitizing and disinfecting the area can potentially slow down further growth.
 However, the best route is to call in the experts for professional removal.

 Determine Landlord Liability (or Your Own)